habibdraft/habibdraft.github.io/_posts/2020-12-11-data_engineering_2.md

+---
+layout: post
-## What data engineers actually do, part 1
+title: What data engineers actually do, part 1
+---

 Beyond the well-understood problems of no data and dirty/fragmented/unusable data, companies without data engineers usually suffer from two things: